iabdullah215/CTF-Challenge-Development-Scripts/README.md

-# AIRange-CTF-Scripts
+# CTF-Challenge-Development-Scripts
-I recently had the opportunity to create some CTF Challenges for the [AIRange](https://airange.online/).
-It was a training platform set by the [Air University Cyber Security Society](http://www.aucss.live) for the students.
+I recently have been developing CTF Challenges for many platforms.
 I developed challenges in the `Ohsint`, `Forensics`, `Cryptography`, `Steganography`, and `Reversing` categories.
-Here are all the scripts that I used in the development of these challenges.
+Here are some of the scripts that I used in the development of these challenges.

 # Challenge Descriptions